morrmarco/Cortex-Coding-Beta/2 - Steps 1-4 Guide.md

 Example Libname statement -- libname cortex "~/my_shared_file_links/u39842936" access=readonly;

 For more information about SAS OnDemand for Academics, including step-by-step registration instructions, visit the following site: http://support.sas.com/ondemand.

+After you successfully create your account, you should be able to sign on the Control Center at https://odamid.oda.sas.com, and click “SAS Studio” to start coding.

+You will be provided a baseline model of SAS code to start with, you can modify the code to achieve the goal of the game – maximizing the donation amount.